ibm-cloud-docs/ssl-certificates/renew-ssl-certificate.md

 ## Next steps
 {: #ns-renewing-ssl-certificates}

-After requesting an SSL certificate's renewal, {{site.data.keyword.cloud_notm}} forwards the request to the certificate authority in order to complete the website verification required for renewal.
+After requesting an SSL certificate's renewal, {{site.data.keyword.cloud_notm}} forwards the request to the certificate authority in order to complete the domain validation required for renewal.
 Upon renewal of the certificate, the new expiration date appears in the **Expires** field.
-Notice that after the ordering and validating process is complete, you receive an fulfillment email from the certificate authority that includes all the details that are associated with the SSL certificate.
+Notice that after the ordering and validating process is complete, you receive a fulfillment email from the certificate authority that includes the new certificate.
 The certificate authority sends a fulfillment email to the domain administrator provided during the ordering process.
 The fulfillment email can be requested again from the SSL Orders screen, as described [here](https://cloud.ibm.com/docs/infrastructure/ssl-certificates?topic=ssl-certificates-requesting-an-ssl-certificate-fulfillment-email).